usail-hkust/LLMTSCS/Supplementary Materials/README.md

 # Survey on the Reasoning and Decision-making Ability of LLMLight (equipped with LightGPT)

-**Note**: This survey involving LLMLight across five randomly selected scenarios, aiming to evaluate its reasoning and decision-making capabilities under diverse traffic environments.
+**Note**: This survey involves five randomly selected scenarios, aiming to evaluate LLMLight's reasoning and decision-making capabilities under diverse traffic environments.
 Feedback was solicited from a diverse group, including **two traffic management experts**, **eight experienced drivers**, and **two AI specialists**.

 ## Case 1